Leonor Orosa-Goquingco

-Leonor Orosa Goquingco (24 July 1917 – 15 July 2005) was a Filipino national artist in creative dance, who was also known for breaking tradition within dance.
+Leonor Luna Orosa-Goquingco (July 24, 1917 – July 15, 2005) was a Filipino national artist in creative dance, who was also known for breaking tradition within dance.
 She played the piano, drew art, designed scenery and costumes, sculpted, acted, directed, danced and choreographed.
 Her pen name was Cristina Luna and she was known as Trailblazer, Mother of Philippine Theater Dance and Dean of Filipino Performing Arts Critics.
-She died on July 15, 2005 of cardiac arrest following a cerebro-vascular accident at the age of 87.
+She died on July 15, 2005, of cardiac arrest following a cerebro-vascular accident at the age of 87.

 Family

-Leonor Orosa-Goquingco was born on July 24, 1917 in Jolo, Sulu.
+Leonor Orosa-Goquingco was born on July 24, 1917, in Jolo, Sulu.
 She was a Filipino national artist in creative dance.
 She played the piano, drew art, designed scenery and costumes, sculpted, acted, directed, danced and choreographed.
 Her pen name was Cristina Luna and she was known as Trailblazer, Mother of Philippine Theater Dance and Dean of Filipino Performing Arts Critics.
-She died on July 15, 2005 of cardiac arrest following a cerebro-vascular accident at the age of 87.
+She died on July 15, 2005, of cardiac arrest following a cerebro-vascular accident at the age of 87.
 Her parents were Sixto Orosa and Severina Luna, both physicians who graduated from the University of the Philippines.
 She was married to Benjamin Goquinco and had three children: Benjamin, Jr., Rachelle and Regina.

 Education

 Goquingco graduated Elementary in 1929 at Central Philippine University and as the top of her class as valedictorian in Negros Occidental Provincial High School.
 She moved to Manila and entered the Philippine Women's University (PWU) where she took an ACS course.
 She earned a diploma in education, majoring in English Literature from St. Scholastica's College Manila and graduated summa cum laude.
-The famous national artist also took graduate courses in theatre craft, drama and music at Columbia University and Teachers College in New York City, USA.
+The famous national artist also took graduate courses in theatre craft, drama and music at Columbia University and Teachers College in New York City, US.
 She also took professional and teacher courses at the Ballet de Monte Carlo.